-PS/2, Sun and USB DSRIQ modules are available for attaching computers to vour DSR switch.
+PS/2, Sun and USB DSRIQ modules are available for attaching computers to your DSR appliance.

-The DSRIQ-SRL serial module is used to connect serial devices to your DSR switch and features two green LEDs: a POWER LED and a STATUS LED.
-The POWER LED indicates that the attached server is powered.
-The STATUS LED indicates that a valid UTP connection has been made to a DSR switch.
-The DSRIQ-SRL module prevents a serial break from the attached device if the module loses power.
+The DSRIQ-SRL serial module is used to connect serial devices to your DSR appliance and features two green LEDs: a POWER LED and a STATUS LED.
+The POWER LED indicates that the attached computer is powered.
+The STATUS LED indicates that a valid UTP connection has been made to a DSR appliance.
+The DSRIQ-SRL prevents a serial break from the attached device if the module loses power.
 However, a user can generate a serial break with the attached device by pressing Alt-B in the Terminal Applications menu.